 - 6.5.1 The University has approved external examination centres throughout Australia and overseas that are provided free-of-charge to students.
 External examination centres are allocated to students six weeks before the scheduled examination period according to the postal address recorded on the student record system.
 These allocations will only be changed in exceptional circumstances.
-Students must ensure that their postal address is correctly recorded. - 6.5.2 External students must sit examinations with internal students at the University's designated examination venue if their postal address on the student record system is: - a. within the Adelaide metropolitan area - b. within a 105 kilometre radius of the Whyalla campus, or - c. within a 105 kilometre radius of the Mt Gambier Regional Centre. - 6.5.3 The University will advise external students, whose postal address is outside the areas defined above, that they are required to either: - a. travel to the designated UniSA examination venue to sit the internal examination, or
+Students must ensure that their postal address is correctly recorded. - 6.5.2 External students must sit examinations with internal students at the University's designated examination venue if their postal address on the student record system is: - a. within the Adelaide metropolitan area, as defined by the postcodes 5000-5199, 5201, 5231-5235, 5241-5245, 5250-5252, 5942 and 5950 - b. within a 105 kilometre radius of the Whyalla campus, encompassing Whyalla, Whyalla Playford, Whyalla Norrie, Whyalla Stuart, Whyalla Jenkins, Iron Knob, Cowell, Port Augusta and Stirling North, or - c. within a 105 kilometre radius of the Mt Gambier Regional Centre. - 6.5.3 The University will advise external students, whose postal address is outside the areas defined above, that they are required to either: - a. travel to the designated UniSA examination venue to sit the internal examination, for postcodes 5202-5214, 5255-5256, 5351-5356, 5360-5373, 5400-5411, 5460 and 5501-5502. or - b. travel to an approved external examination centre where arrangements have been made for them to sit the examination. - 6.5.4 If an external student fails to attend a scheduled examination at an approved external examination centre, they will be required to reimburse the University for the cost of arranging the examination.